HTTP-APIs/http-apis.github.io/pages/Starting-Material.md

 * Before opening a PR be sure that all the **tests** pass successfully.
 If any is failing for non-related reasons, annotate the test failure in the PR comment.
 * Any change should be PRed first in `develop`, `master` can only receive merge from `develop`.
 * Everything should work and be tested for Python 3.5.2 and above.

-### Others
-* In general, no permission is needed to work on the code.
-Fork `develop` branch and keep your downstream branch updated; when done submit a PR and ask for reviewing.
-PR is the natural place for code comparison and corrections.
-Code for issues with multiple PRs will be integrated at reviewing time.
-* If you are working on a new idea/core modification it's important that it adhere to the [HYDRA Draft](https://www.hydra-cg.com/spec/latest/core/).
-We don't add anything to the API documentation that is not defined in the Hydra spec.

 ## Worth knowing
 * Writing a [proposal for GSOC](https://google.github.io/gsocguides/student/writing-a-proposal)